openfl/OpenFLDevelopersGuide/using-the-external-api/external-api-example-communicating-between-actions.md

 &lt;/script&gt;

 The isReady() function simply returns the value of the jsReady variable.
 That variable is initially false; once the onload event of the web page has been triggered, the variable’s value is changed to true.
-In other words, if Haxe calls the isReady() function before the page is loaded, JavaScript returns false to ExternalInterface.call(&quot;isReady&quot;), and consequently the Haxe isContainerReady() method returns false.
+In other words, if Haxe calls the isReady() function before the page is loaded, JavaScript returns false to ExternalInterface.call("isReady"), and consequently the Haxe isContainerReady() method returns false.
 Once the page has loaded, the JavaScript isReady() function returns true, so the Haxe isContainerReady() method also returns true.

 Back in the IMManager constructor, one of two things happens depending on the readiness of the container.
 If isContainerReady() returns true, the code simply calls the setupCallbacks() method, which completes the process of setting up communication with JavaScript.
 On the other hand, if isContainerReady() returns false, the process is essentially put on hold.
 A Timer object is created and is told to call the timerHandler() method every 100 milliseconds, as follows: